CloudHealth/cht_api_guide/perspectives_api.md

 **Note:**

-  > This creates new groups when rules in the schema refer to groups that do not exist in the perspective.
+  > This creates new groups when rules in the schema refer to groups that do not exist in the Perspective.

   > Any existing group that is not referred to by a rule inside the schema will be deleted, if the `allow\_group\_delete` option is set.
 By default this is unset, and the call will fail if all rules to an existing group deletion is required.